 - Flowers for an employee, relative of an employee, associate or colleague.

 - Holiday/seasonal decorations with the exception of reception areas of Admissions, Alumni, Development, Seminary Hall and Mead Hall.

 The Drew University Travel Card is the preferred method of payment for all travel and business entertainment expenditures.
 Employees who anticipate regular T&E expenditures should confer with their supervisor and then make application for a Travel Card.
 The procedure for application and related policy is included on the Purchasing Department web site.

 Employees utilizing the Drew Travel Card for travel and business entertainment are reminded that strict compliance with Travel Card Policy and Procedures is required and all T&E transactions must be detailed on the Credit Card Transaction Log.
-Whenever the Travel Card is used for a T&E transaction, a properly completed Expense Voucher must be submitted to the Accounts Payable within 30 days of the event.
+Whenever the Travel Card is used for a T&E transaction, a properly completed Expense Voucher must be submitted to the Accounts Payable Office within 30 days of the charge.